godhelpjun/mk-sql-data/Install-pdo_informix.md

-## Install the client software and set the environment
+## install the client software and set the environment
 [[Install Informix Client Software]]

 ## make the pdo_informix library